dzft3w/Prerender_Background/README.md

 # Prerender_Background
 A unity scene trying to use prerender image as background.
 It tries to recreate graphics similar to old games such as resident evil or final fantasy in the 90s.
-Using depth buffer from rendered images to map the distance of objects, and decide whether an object is block by "foreground" or not.
+Using depth buffer from rendered images to map the distance of objects, and decide whether an object is blocked by "foreground" or not.

 ref:
 https://github.com/SpookyFM/DepthCompositing